-This tree isn’t reserved to hot-weather climates: some hardy varieties make it possible to harvest these sweet fruits even in regions up north.
+The fig tree isn’t reserved to hot-weather climates in the South.
+Some hardy varieties make it possible to harvest these sweet fruits even in regions up North.

 If you love figs, no reason why not to buy your own fig tree.
 The great many available varieties make it possible today to grow figs in every setting, as long as it is well chosen and the placing is adequate.